pjhesbest/microbial_meta-genomics_introduction/README.md

 <a name="sec8.3"></a>
 ### <u>Appendix: Additional software to consider</u>
-Your choice in using a certain software will likely come down to a few reasons: It is approapriate for your data and you could sucesfully download and run it.
-Software does become outdated and overtaken by something else - often they state this in the gihub page, but not always.
+Your choice in using a certain software will likely come down to a few reasons: It is appropriate for your data type, and, more commonly you could successfully download and run it.
+The software does become outdated and overtaken by something else - often they state this in the GitHub page, but not always.

 | Step | Software | Link |
 | ------ | --------------| --------------|